December 5, 2002

 I quickly grew to love this enhanced way of honoring events that happened some 2,000 years ago.

 We all know the story of Chanukah.
-The Syrian-Greeks occupied the land of Israel and commandeered our Holy Temple.
+The Greeks occupied the land of Israel and commandeered our Holy Temple.
 They outlawed many of our religious practices and defiled the Temple.
-Then a group of Jews known as the Maccabees rebelled, drove the Syrian-Greeks out and reclaimed the Temple.
+Then a group of Jews known as the Maccabees rebelled, drove the Greeks out and reclaimed the Temple.
 Topping off the victory, a flask of oil meant to last just one day, miraculously burned for eight.

-But the battle of Syrian-Greek versus Jew ran much deeper than a mere physical occupation of our land.
-It was the battle of two great forces -- spirituality versus physicality.
+But the battle of Greek vs. Jew ran much deeper than a mere physical occupation of our land.
+It was the battle of the two great forces -- spirituality vs. physicality.

 Judaism teaches that the potential for human greatness is achieved not through the ascendancy of the physical, but by subjugation of the physical to the spiritual.
 We strive to break through the bounds of physical limitation and aspire for a higher reality, one that lies beyond materialism, beyond superficiality.

-The Syrian-Greeks enjoyed a high measure of success in "converting" Jews who succumbed to the attractions of secular life.
-These Jews, known as Hellenists, thrived in the cultural ambivalence offered by the Syrian-Greeks to such an extent, that Jewish tradition was on the verge of disintegration.
+The Greeks enjoyed a high measure of success in "converting" Jews who succumbed to the attractions of Greek secular life.
+These Jews, known as Hellenists, thrived in the cultural ambivalence offered by the Greeks to such an extent, that Jewish tradition was on the verge of disintegration.